Tests to diagnose ruptured or torn cruciate ligament include:

 However, as mentioned earlier, partial tears frequently escalate to full tears.

 Full tears lead directly to joint instability and generally require costly surgery to correct.

-Cost can vary depending on the surgeon and the surgical technique employed.
+The cost can vary depending on the surgeon and the surgical technique employed.

-The treatment for each type of tear will depend on a variety of factors including the size and weight of your dog, your dog’s age, other concurrent diseases, your veterinarian’s experience and more.
+The treatment for each type of tear will depend on a variety of factors including the size and weight of your dog, your dog’s age, other concurrent diseases, your veterinarian’s experience, and more.

 Diagnosing a cranial cruciate ligament injury usually requires fairly straightforward tests such as a complete physical exam and x-rays.

 Unfortunately, the treatment may be much more complex.

 Proactive Ways to Help Your Dog’s Ligament Challenges

 There are many quick and easy changes you can make at home to help you give your dog an edge on easing tendon and ligament challenges.